Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Sources of information

-• HR policy, HR Manual, code of conduct/code of ethics
+• HR Policy & Procedures Manual, code of conduct/code of ethics.

 Evidence to provide

-Specify the chapter or page of the HR policy where the information on non- discrimination is provided.
-Describe employee rights to fair and equal treatment regardless of the employee’s sex, race/ethnicity/national extraction/social origin, religion, HIV status, disability, sexual orientation, political affiliation/ opinion, and participation in a trade union by providing examples on how it is managed (or not) for some key categories.
+• Specify the chapter or page of the HR policy/code of conduct/internal rules where the information on non-discrimination is provided.
+Describe employees’ rights to fair and equal treatment regardless of the categories by providing examples on how it is managed (or not) for some key categories.

 5.A.1.4 The provider analyzes employee data by gender and job position to check that men and women are equally represented at different levels of the organization.